 Central Oregon has many beautiful places to visit and there are some fabulous hikes just a few minutes from downtown Bend.
-One of our favorite places to visit is Tumalo Falls.
+One of our favourite places to visit is Tumalo Falls.

-Leaving Bend you take a ten mile drive along a tree lined paved road deep into the Deschutes National Forest.
+Leaving Bend you take a ten-mile drive along a tree-lined paved road deep into the Deschutes National Forest.
 This road is often closed in the winter due to snow.
-Eventually, the paved road runs our and then you travel a further two miles on a dirt road at the end of which is a small parking lot.
+Eventually, the paved road runs out and then you travel a further two miles on a dirt road at the end of which is a small parking lot.
 It costs $5 for a day pass – but it is free if you have a Northwest Forest Pass or Inter-agency Pass.
-And when I said the parking lot is small I mean small – it fills up very quickly, so often you have to park on the road and walk in.
+And when I said the parking lot is small I mean small – it fills up very quickly, so often you have to park on the road and walk-in.

 Here is a MAP of the area.

-From the parking lot there are many options for hiking and mountain biking.
+From the parking lot, there are many options for hiking and mountain biking.
 The most popular option is to take the Northfork Trail.
-The first thing you will see once you set out on the Northfork is the impressive 97 foot main fall, where the Tumalo Creek crashes down vertically from the ridge.
+The first thing you will see once you set out on the Northfork is the impressive 97-foot main fall, where the Tumalo Creek crashes down vertically from the ridge.
 After a short, but steep climb you reach the viewing platform where you can look over the falls – it is very beautiful and impressive.
-Most people seem to only get this far and they miss many more beautiful falls up stream.
+Most people seem to only get this far and they miss much more beautiful falls upstream.

 If you are lucky enough to visit at the right time you might get to see a mass visitation of California Tortoiseshells – it is a truly magical experience with a literal cloud of butterflies descending on the area!